-It follows a group of easy-to-hate twentysomethings at med school who clearly need a lesson in medical ethics and their quest to experience death.
+It follows a group of easy-to-hate twentysomethings at med school who clearly need a lesson in medical ethics.
 They find a way to die and be brought back to life, which they all experience one by one.
-Dying turns out not to be as great they expected, however, as they become eerily haunted by their respective pasts and creepy religious mumbo jumbo.
+Dying turns out not to be as great they expected, however, as they become eerily haunted by their respective pasts and assorted creepy mumbo jumbo.

 The death/dream sequences miss a great opportunity to do something weird or unusual and are instead boring.
 This pretty much sums up the film, which has nowhere to go with its initial premise.
 As each of the gang go through the procedure it gets repetitive, and is very thin on explanation.